After 30 years at the top of Manchester’s music scene, Sacha Lord has exited his role at Parklife and The Warehouse Project.

 positions as Chair of the Night Time Industries

-to encourage and support young people entering the
+which seeks to encourage and support young people